MARTIMM/gnome-source-skim-tool/gnome-api2/gnome-pango/doc/md/Context.md

 get-font-map
 ------------

-Gets the `PangoFontMap` used to look up fonts for this context.
+Gets the *PangoFontMap* used to look up fonts for this context.

     method get-font-map (--> N-Object )

-Return value; the font map for the. `PangoContext` This value is owned by Pango and should not be unreferenced..
+Return value; the font map for the. **Gnome::Pango::Context** This value is owned by Pango and should not be unreferenced..

 get-gravity
 -----------

 Retrieves the gravity for the context.

-This is similar to [method `$Pango`.Context.get_base_gravity], except for when the base gravity is %PANGO_GRAVITY_AUTO for which [func `$Pango`.`Gravity enumeration`.get_for_matrix] is used to return the gravity from the current context matrix.
+This is similar to `.get-base-gravity()`, except for when the base gravity is %PANGO_GRAVITY_AUTO for which `.Gravity.get-for-matrix()` is used to return the gravity from the current context matrix.

     method get-gravity (--> PangoGravity )